Kinlet Parish Council

 b.
 If the Chairman of the Council does not or refuses to call an extraordinary meeting of the Council within 7 days of having been requested to do so by two councillors, those two councillors may convene an extraordinary meeting of the Council.
 The statutory public notice giving the time, venue and agenda for such a meeting must be signed by the two councillors.

-A. All payments by the Council shall be authorised, approved and paid in accordance with the Council’s financial regulations, which shall be reviewed ate least annually.
+a.
+All payments by the Council shall be authorised, approved and paid in accordance with the Council’s financial regulations, which shall be reviewed at least annually.

 b.
 Any committee desiring to incur expenditure shall give the Proper Officer a written estimate of the expenditure recommended for the coming year no later than December.